Front-Line Employees: Key to Customer Service Success

 7 Steps to Build Customer Loyalty

 Here are seven steps to building this kind of customer loyalty.

 1. Select the right people.
 In the book, "From Good to Great," Jim Collins said, "People are not your most important asset, the RIGHT people are."
 Most businesses do a poor job of hiring people.
 They hire just anyone and place them on the front-line with customers.

 Spend more time recruiting and hiring the right people with good personalities.
 Focus on those who are friendly and demonstrate an interest in and enthusiasm for the job.
 Consider using personality profiles as part of the hiring process.
 These profiles help identify the true personality characteristics of your applicants.
 They'll help you find your next Felicia.

-2. Sensationalize the service experience for your customers.
-Good service is not good enough.
+2. Improve your customers' experience.
+Good service is not good enough—the customer experience should be sensational.
 A recent Gallup survey showed a customer who is emotionally connected to your place of business is likely to spend 46% more money than a customer who is merely satisfied but not emotionally bonded.

 3. Set performance standards.
 Outline the behaviors you expect from your employees; tell them your requirements for how employees should act, speak, and respond to customer needs and requests.
 One of our clients developed a list of twenty customer service commandments that outline actions he wanted his service people to demonstrate.
 Develop your own that fit your business.

-4. Sustain on-going training and reinforcement.
+4. Sustain on-going training.
 Good customer service skills are not natural for most people.
 Effective customer service training must be reinforced and taught on a recurring basis.

 For example, the Ritz-Carlton hotels provide a thorough customer service training program for all of its employees during their orientation.
 Then each supervisor conducts a daily line-up to review one of the commandments with his employees ten minutes before each shift.